Chapter 2: The Middle and the Mess#

 1.1 The Mean#

-💡 Plain English first: Add all values together and divide by how many there are.
-The result is pulled toward any extreme values in the data.
+💡 Plain English first: Add all the values together and divide by how many there are.
+The result is heavily pulled toward any extreme values in the data.

 Worked example — systolic blood pressure: Seven participants have systolic BPs (mmHg): 118, 135, 122, 148, 110, 165, 128.

-When to use the mean: Continuous, ratio-level data that is approximately symmetrically distributed.
+When to use the mean: Continuous, ratio/interval-level data that is approximately symmetrically distributed (bell-shaped).

-⚠️ Sensitivity to outliers: A single participant with a hypertensive crisis (e.g., 220 mmHg) would drag the mean upward.
-In a population where 95% of participants have systolic BP between 100–170 mmHg, that one extreme value makes the “average” appear higher than most people actually experience.
+⚠️ Sensitivity to outliers: A single participant with a hypertensive crisis (e.g., 220 mmHg) will drag the mean upward.
+In a population where 95% of participants have a systolic BP between 100 and 170 mmHg, that one extreme value makes the “average” appear higher than what most people actually experience.

 Fig. 3 Figure 2.1 Symmetric, right-skewed, and left-skewed distributions.
 Systolic blood pressure tends to be slightly right-skewed — most participants cluster in a normal range, but hypertensive outliers create a long right tail.
 When the mean substantially exceeds the median, report the median.#